Winning an award is always good. Winning it for improving access to onboard entertainment for visually impaired customers is even better.

 Geraldine and Steve are rightly proud of the Crystal Cabin Award and what they and Bluebox have achieved.
 “Someone bothered to write in, we listened and we acted,” says Geraldine.
 “It encapsulates what makes us Virgin Atlantic.
 We used what we had to broke the mould.”

 “This allows our visually impaired customers to have an enriched IFE experience, just like everyone else,” says Steve.
 “The judges and the audience on the night felt emotive about this award – it really stood out from the crowd and touched a chord.
-Paul (surname or job title/role?) from Guide Dogs for the Blind spoke to the judging panel and they were all really moved by his stories about being able to laugh with his family whilst watching the same films onboard our flights, whereas previously he’d felt a bit isolated.
+Paul Smith, from Guide Dogs for the Blind, spoke to the judging panel and they were all really moved by his stories about being able to laugh with his family whilst watching the same films onboard our flights, whereas previously he’d felt a bit isolated.
 It’s great that something like this app can deliver so much happiness to our customers.”

 But the final word really should go to our blind and partially sighted customers themselves.
 Here’s a few of the many positive comments we’ve received from our cabin crew: